In this document

 Tracking your usage

-projects command will also help you keep tabs on your usage.
-It shows grant information, including usage and the pylon directories associated with the grant.
+projects command shows information on all Bridges grants, including usage and the pylon directories associated with the grant.

 Managing your XSEDE allocation